 THE FACE OF RAPE

 Even before the allegations were known, there was ample reason to equate Kavanaugh with the subjugation of women.
-The Republicans stole the presidency and now they’re stealing the Supreme Court.

 THE RADIO SHOW PROGRAM